Home | Back to Specialized Resources

 • Iowa - Views of station WOC, Davenport, Iowa, which began life as the station of the Palmer School of Chiropractic.
 Note that views #4 and #5 are the same except that the cars were deleted in #5.

-• Kentucky - Here are photos and drawings of seven different broadcast band stations in Kentucky: WAVE, "The Brown Hotel," Louisville; WLBJ, Bowling Green; WLSI, Pikeville; WOMI, Owensboro; WSFC, Somerset; WVJS, Owensboro; and a street scene of Hopkinsville showing the location of WKOA.
+• Kentucky - WAVE, "The Brown Hotel," Louisville; WLBJ, Bowling Green; WLSI, Pikeville; WOMI, Owensboro; WSFC, Somerset; WVJS, Owensboro; and a street scene of Hopkinsville showing the location of WKOA.

 • Louisiana - WSMB, New Orleans and KTKC, Springhill.